-Lebanese garlic sauce is a fluffy garlic sauce- aka toum.
-A delicious condiment and can be used as a dip, spread or whisked into salad dressings and more.
+Lebanese Garlic Sauce is a fluffy garlic sauce that is also know as toum.
+Use this delicious condiment as a dip, spread or whisk it into salad dressings.

-Well my lovely friends, all questions will be answered in this step-by-step post on how to make that crazy delicious Lebanese garlic sauce.
+All questions will be answered in this “how to make Lebanese garlic sauce” post.

-**TIP: when I was doing my research on this sauce, I watched several YouTube video tutorials and I remember one saying to make sure every tool and gadget is thoroughly dried and that there is zero water in your processor, on your spatula or measuring cups and spoons.
-Water will not allow the emulsion of oil and lemon juice with the garlic.
+When I was doing my research on this sauce, I watched several YouTube video tutorials and I remember one saying to make sure every tool and gadget is thoroughly dried and that there is zero water in your processor, on your spatula or measuring cups and spoons.
+Because water will not allow the emulsion of oil and lemon juice with the garlic.

 With the motor running, S-L-O-W-L-Y pour a half cup of grapeseed oil in a thin and steady stream into the processor.

-Why grapeseed oil?
-Well, truthfully, the thought of using 4 cups of oil period gives me the heebie-jeebies (did I spell that right?) so I went with an oil that is more healthy.
-Typically corn or vegetable oil is recommended, and will most likely yield a lighter and fluffier sauce.
-However grapeseed or (light or extra light) olive oil can be used.
-The taste is still delicious it just may affect the overall fluffiness but who cares?
-It’s garlic sauce!
+Well, truthfully, the thought of using 4 cups of any oil gives me the heebie-jeebies, so I went with an oil that is healthier.
+However, typically corn or vegetable oil is recommended, and will most likely yield a lighter and fluffier sauce.
+However grapeseed, light or extra light olive oil may be used.
+Keep in mind that the taste will still be delicious, but it may affect the overall texture or “fluffiness”.

 Allow the processor to continue to blend for 30 seconds before pouring in 2 teaspoons of freshly squeezed lemon juice.